example42/psick/README.md

     vagrant plugin install vagrant-vbguest
     vagrant plugin install vagrant-hostmanager

+These plugins, as Vagrant itself, can be installed by the setup script.

 ### Docker

 Docker operations via Fabric or using the command line require Docker to be locally installed.